dexie/dexie-website/cloud/docs/access-control.md

 This is the typical flow for the non-enterprise use case in applications with a similar model as Slack, Github and ToDo list applications.

-1. Add new object to the 'members' table with {invite: true}.
+1. Client side: Add new object to the 'members' table with {invite: true}.
-2. Email goes out to the invited user.
+2. The changes are synced onto Dexie Cloud backend who will send an invite email to the added member.
 3. User clicks link in email to accept the invitation.
-4. User gains access
-5. Next sync request from a device belonging to the user will start downloading data connected to the newly accepted realm.
+4. User gains access: Next sync request from a device belonging to the user will start downloading data connected to the newly accepted realm.

 #### Enterprise membership